WiseCat-Git/Portfolio_website/README.md

 Layout and designs are responsive to different device screen sizes without hard-coded pixels for elements

-JavaScript Proficiency: The learner should demonstrate the ability to use JavaScript to control user-interactions and business logics.
-The following should be included:
+# JavaScript Proficiency: Ability to use JavaScript to control user-interactions and business logics.

 Provides user-interactivity for the website